-Based on the discussion so far, the Poisson and Negative Binomial distributions are frequently used in applications.
-In several cases, the Negative Binomial model fits more adequate due to the fact that this distribution depends on a dispersion parameter which facilitates flexible modeling.
+Based on the discussion so far, the Poisson and negative binomial distributions are frequently used in applications for count time series analysis.
+In several cases, the negative binomial model fits more adequately because this distribution depends on a dispersion parameter which facilitates flexible modeling.
 The dispersion parameter is usually assumed fixed and is estimated by using the Pearson residuals; see \cite{chrfok2014} for more.
-The main goal of this paper is to propose a novel and general class of INGARCH processes based on the mixed Poisson distributions (the Negative Binomial distribution falls in this class) by {\it allowing time-varying mean and dispersion parameters}.
+The main goal of this paper is to propose a novel and general class of INGARCH processes based on the mixed Poisson distributions (the negative binomial distribution belongs to this class) by {\it allowing both time-varying mean and dispersion parameters}.
 We call these models time-varying dispersion INGARCH (tv-DINGARCH) models.
-Hence, we develop methodology and study new models for integer-valued time series, where the assumption of constant dispersion might not be hold.
-The advantage of the tv-DINGARCH processes over the ordinary INGARCH models will be illustrated in Section \ref{sec:application}, where we show that such processes fit better real data whose stylistic facts cannot be dealt with the existing INGARCH models.
+Hence, we develop methodology and introduce new models for integer-valued time series, where the assumption of constant dispersion might not hold.
+The usefulness of the tv-DINGARCH processes over the ordinary INGARCH models will be illustrated in Section \ref{sec:application}, where we show that such processes fit better real data whose stylistic facts cannot be dealt with the existing INGARCH models.